Cryptographic fundamentals

 Using Diffie-Hellman

-A modulus of 2048 bits for correctly implemented DH provides 112 bits of effective security strength.
-Taking into account projected technological advances, it is assessed that 112 bits of effective security strength will remain secure until 2030.
+A modulus of 2048 bits for correctly implemented DH provides 112 bits of effective security strength, with larger modulus sizes providing more bits of effective security strength.
+However, taking into account projected technological advances in quantum computing, DH will not be approved for use beyond 2030.

 When using DH for agreeing on encryption session keys, a modulus of at least 2048 bits is used, preferably 3072 bits.